tonydp03/quantumCAL/README.md

 # quantumTICL
-Development of the quantum version of CMS-HGCAL TICL reconstruction with Grover search
+Development of the quantum version of CMS-HGCAL TICL reconstruction with Grover search.